acdh-oeaw/arche-oaipmh/README.md

 +-----+                     +-----------+
 ```

-The `Oai` class performs resource search using the `acdhOeaw\oai\search\SearchInterface`
+The `Oai` class performs resource search using the **`acdhOeaw\oai\search\SearchInterface`**
 interface.
-This interface provides methods for both search and accessing search
+This interface **provides methods for both search and accessing search
-result resources' metadata in two formats:
+results** in two formats:

 * `acdhOeaw\oai\search\HeaderData` - a minimalistic set of data (id, date, sets)
   required to generate OAI-PMH &lt;header&gt; section
 * `acdhOeaw\oai\metadata\MetadataInterface` - a format allowing access to full
   metadata in XML format (as PHP DOM objects)

-The `acdhOeaw\oai\search\SearchInterface` allows to easily replace the default search
+The `acdhOeaw\oai\search\SearchInterface` responsibility is to perform a search
-implementation with your own one.
+and return them in one of above-mentioned formats.

+* The `HeaderData` data can (and for performance resons should) be
+  typically obtained purely from the SPARQL search query.
+  Therefore `HeaderData` serialization is typically provided by the class
+  implementing the `SearchInterface`.
+* **Obtaining the full metadata** may involve different actions based on the
+  OAI-PMH metadata format and its representation in the repository.
+  Therefore it **is delegated to specialized classes implementing the
+  `acdhOeaw\oai\metadata\MetadataInterface`** interface.